 Here is an example of how they provide additional information about you to LinkedIn users via their ReachOut Chrome plug-in:

 ZoomInfo does not collect any consumer or credit information.
-Thus, they have no lifestyle data, political affiliations, donations, income estimates, age, family details, credit histories, personal emails, mobile phone numbers, or housing data.
+Thus, they have no lifestyle data, political affiliations, donations, income estimates, age, family details, credit histories, personal emails, or housing data.
 They focus strictly on your professional persona.

 ZoomInfo’sof their database can be found on their website.

 If you would like to know more about ZoomInfo, I cover them on my

 If you are interested in Zoominfo as a company, I also covered their June 2020 IPO.